Applied-Scientific-Research/Omega3D/README.md

 ## Thanks
 This project is funded by the [National Institutes of Health (NIH)](https://www.nih.gov/) under grant number 1 R01 EB022180-01A1 ("A Fast High-Order CFD for Turbulent Flow Simulation in Cardio-Devices").

-Thanks to [Omar Cornut](http://www.miracleworld.net/) for his [dear imgui](https://github.com/ocornut/imgui) library, sol-prog's [OpenGL Tutorials](https://github.com/sol-prog/OpenGL-101), and Jim Susinno's [OpenGL-Boilerplate](https://github.com/jimbo00000/OpenGL-Boilerplate).
+Thanks to [Omar Cornut](http://www.miracleworld.net/) for his [dear imgui](https://github.com/ocornut/imgui) library, file browser dialogs from [Imgui-IGS-Snippets](https://github.com/gileoo/Imgui-IGS-Snippets), sol-prog's [OpenGL Tutorials](https://github.com/sol-prog/OpenGL-101), and Jim Susinno's [OpenGL-Boilerplate](https://github.com/jimbo00000/OpenGL-Boilerplate).

 VRM code is functional thanks to jlblancoc for [Nanoflann](https://github.com/jlblancoc/nanoflann) (a header-only tree search library), and to all of the developers of [Eigen](http://eigen.tuxfamily.org/) (a C++ matrix/vector library).
 The BEM code also relies heavily on [Eigen](http://eigen.tuxfamily.org/).
 We also love [Vc](https://github.com/VcDevel/Vc), an excellent SIMD library by Matthias Kretz.

+JSON reading and writing is thanks to [JSON for Modern C++](https://github.com/nlohmann/json) by [Niels Lohmann](http://nlohmann.me).
+XML output to VTK files is done using [tinyxml2](https://github.com/leethomason/tinyxml2).
+And mathematical expression parsing came from [Lewis Van Winkle](https://codeplea.com/)'s [tinyexpr](https://github.com/codeplea/tinyexpr).

 Many thanks to NBL for valuable discussions of architecture and C++ syntax and idioms.